 What Are Stocks?

-One way that stockholders make a return on their investment is when they buy a stock low and sell it high.
-If the company doesn’t do well and the shares decrease in value, then the stockholders lose part or even all of their investment when they sell.
+One way that shareholders make a return on their investment is from selling shares at a greater value than they were purchased.
+If a company doesn’t do well and its shares decrease in value, its shareholders could lose part or even all of their investment when they sell.

 Growth stocks are expected to experience rapid growth.
 They don't pay dividends.
 Sometimes, the companies they represent may not even have earnings yet, but investors believe the stock price will rise.